Visiting the library

 Main building reading rooms

 The main building reading rooms, South and North Hall, are located in the first floor on both sides of the Cupola Hall.
 They are accessed from Rotunda through the Cupola Hall.
 The reading room have electronic doors that open with a push of a button.
-Upon request, the doormen will help you with settling by the tables in the reading rooms by, for example, moving the reading room chairs aside.
+Upon request, the custodian will help you with settling by the tables in the reading rooms by, for example, moving the reading room chairs aside.

 The reading rooms are quiet spaces.
 If you need instructions or materials to be read aloud, we kindly ask you to contact the customer service in advance.
 We reserve the music listening room on the Fabiania side also for this kind of use.